Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 Refresh The External Data.

 • Hit the arrow option present next to the Refresh option.
-After then perform anyone of the following:
+After that perform anyone of the following:

 • If you want to refresh any specific connections only, then make selections of those connections.
-After then tap to the Refresh option.
+After that tap to the Refresh option.

-• For refreshing all connections of your workbook, just clear off all the connections.
+• To refresh all connections of your workbook, just clear off all the connections.
 After that tap to the Refresh All option.

-• If you want to get the status information about refresh operation then choose the connections about which you want to extract information.
-After then hit on the Refresh Status option.
+• If you want to get the status information about the refresh operation, then choose the connections about which you want to extract information.
+After that, hit the Refresh Status option.

-• For stopping down the current running refresh operation just tap to the Cancel Refresh option.
+• To stop the current running refresh operation, just tap to the Cancel Refresh option.

 Remove One Or More Connections

-• Choose the connections which you wants to remove from your Excel workbook.
-After then tap to the Remove option.
+• Choose the connections that you want to remove from your Excel workbook.
+After that, tap the Remove option.

 Notes:

-• Well this option appears disabled to you if your workbook is protected one or if it is an object, like PivotTable report, which uses the protected connection.
+• Well, this option appears disabled to you if your workbook is protected or if it is an object, like a PivotTable report, which uses the protected connection.

-• Removing connection will only deletes off the connection.
-It will not remove any data or any object from your Excel workbook.
+• Removing the connection will only delete the connection.
+It will not remove any data or any objects from your Excel workbook.

-Important: By removing connection you are actually breaking the connection with the data source which may leads to cause unintentional consequences, Like different formula results or you may face difficulty in accessing Excel features.
+Important: By removing the connection, you are actually breaking the connection with the data source which may lead to unintentional consequences, Like different formula results, or you may face difficulty in accessing Excel features.

 Method 2: Excel Workbook Connections Using Refresh External Data Connection Option